Jordan Graham: Wolverhampton Wanderers

 Graham joined Wolverhampton Wanderers, now returned to the Championship, in November 2014 on loan until the January transfer window.
 Injury prevented him from making any first-team appearances during this loan period, but on 5 January 2015 he signed a permanent 18-month deal with the club for an undisclosed fee.

 After failing to make a first-team appearance for Wolves, he joined Oxford United of League Two in September 2015.
 Following a successful initial month, his loan was extended by two months, but a few days later he was recalled because of an injury crisis at his parent club.

-Graham made his Wolves debut on 21 November in the starting eleven for the visit to Ipswich Town, and scored his first senior goal on 28 December 2015 in the 52nd minute of a Championship game against Charlton Athletic at The Valley, which Woles won 2–0.
+Graham made his Wolves debut on 21 November in the starting eleven for the visit to Ipswich Town, and scored his first senior goal on 28 December 2015 in the 52nd minute of a Championship game against Charlton Athletic at The Valley, which Wolves won 2–0.
 He suffered torn knee ligaments during a game against Cardiff City on 16 January 2016.
 Despite this, Graham extended his contract with Wolves until the end of the 2017–18 season, with the club having the option of two additional years.
 He was initially expected to be out of action for between nine and twelve months, but after suffering several setbacks during his recovery, he did not return to first-team football until 15 months later, on 25 April 2017, in a 1–0 defeat against Huddersfield at Molineux.